callstack/linaria/docs/THEMING.md

 # Theming

 There are several approaches you can use for theming.
-Depending on the browser supportand requirements, you can pick the approach that suits you the best.
+Depending on the browser support and requirements, you can pick the approach that suits you the best.

 ## CSS custom properties